-2 Although historian B. H. Roberts referred to this event as "the introduction of the Endowment Ceremonies in this dispensation" (HC 5:2, n1), the History of the Church's reconstructed text of this account (discussed below) did not use the term "endowment."
-The phrase that was used, "the ancient order of things," was one which Joseph Smith was quoted as using on 6 January 1842 in speaking of the forthcoming temple rites (HC 4:492).
-The History did note, in its entry for 2 December 1843 that Orson Hyde, Parley P. Pratt, Wilford Woodruff, George A. Smith, and Orson Spencer "received their endowments" in the upper story of Joseph Smith's red brick store (HC 6:98), so it can be assumed that the ceremony as we now know it came to be known as the endowment within a year and a half of its introduction.
+^{9.} Although historian B. H. Roberts referred to this event as "the introduction of the Endowment Ceremonies in this dispensation" (HC 5:2, n.
+1), the History of the Church's reconstructed text of this account (discussed below) did not use the term "endowment."
+The phrase that was used, "the ancient order of things," came from Joseph Smith on 6 January 1842 in speaking of the forthcoming temple rites (HC 4:492).
+The History did note, in its entry for 2 December 1843, that Orson Hyde, Parley P. Pratt, Wilford Woodruff, George A. Smith, and Orson Spencer "received their endowments" in the upper story of Joseph Smith's red brick store (HC 6:98), so it can be assumed that the ceremony came to be known as the "endowment" within a year and a half of its introduction.